amakacynthia/MEXICAN-RESTAURANTS/README.md

 This dataset named **the restaurant rating dataset** includes details about Mexican restaurants.
 In this city, a customer survey was conducted in 2012 to gather data about each restaurant, their menus, client demographics, and customer preferences.

+**_Disclaimer:_** _All datasets and reports do not represent any company, institution or country, but just a dummy dataset to demonstrate capabilities of Power BI._

 # PROBLEM STATEMENT
 1.What can you learn from the highest rated restaurants?
 Do consumer preferences have an effect on ratings?